 Not all of our historic archives and performances have been catalogued, so if you can’t find what you’re looking for, please contact us.

-You can contact us by phone, email or post.
+You can contact us by telephone, email or post.
 Our opening hours are 9.30am–5.30pm Monday to Friday.

 If you would like to license Royal Opera House copyright images from the ROH Collections please contact our image licensing partner, ArenaPAL Image Library.

 If you would like to do more detailed research, you can visit ROH Collections by appointment.
-Appointments are available on Thursdays and Fridays, between 10am and 1pm or between 2pm and 5pm.
-You must contact us before you visit, so that we can advise on availability of material and send a Researcher Application Form.
+Appointments are available on Tuesdays, Wednesdays and Thursdays, between 10am and 1pm or between 2pm and 5pm.

 Before you visit, we ask you to: